oneapi-src/oneTBB/doc/main/tbb_userguide/Advanced_Topic_Other_Kinds_of_Iteration_Spaces.rst

 values.
 To indicate the distinctions, the different naming pattern was chosen.

-An Example of a Multidimensional Iteration Space
+Example of a Multidimensional Iteration Space
 ------------------------------------------------

 The example demonstrates calculation of a 3-dimensional filter over the pack